lrobidou/fimpera/README.md

 <!-- TODO -->
 ## Running
 **note:**
-`fimpera` needs a file containing the abundance of each Kmers to index them (each line should contain a Kmer (not a kmer), one tab and the abundance associated with that Kmer).
+`fimpera` needs a file containing the abundance of each k-mers to index them (each line should contain a k-mer (not a s-mer), one tab and the abundance associated with that k-mer).
 KMC can provide such file, however you are free to use another kmer counter program.
 ### Overview

 ```bash